MicrosoftDocs/sdk-api/sdk-api-src/content/synchapi/nf-synchapi-releasesrwlockexclusive.md

 ## -remarks

-SRW lock cannot be released by a different thread from the one that has acquired it.
+The SRW lock must be released by the same thread that acquired it.
+You can use Application Verifier to help verify that your program uses SRW locks correctly (enable Locks checker from Basic group).
-Correct thread usage may not be enforced by the API, it is undefined what happens on violations.

 ## -see-also